DyerDev/dyerdev.github.io/index.md

 testimony:
   name: John Lorenz
   title: CEO, <a href="https://dynamicevc.com" target="_blank">DynamicEVC</a>
-  quote: I was blown away by the professionalism and attention to detail that DyerDev brought to the table.
+  quote: I was blown away by the professionalism and attention to detail that Zach Dyer Design brought to the table.
 Not only did he create a beautiful and user-friendly website, but they also made sure it was fast and secure.
 I couldn't be happier with the end result, and I highly recommend his services to anyone looking to take their online presence to the next level.
   image: /assets/images/dynamic-evc-emblem.png
 blog:
   title: From our blog